wp-plugins/social-media-metrics/README.txt

 Tested up to: 3.3.1
 Stable tag: 1.9

 Displays scores from Klout and PeerIndex in a widget.

 == Description ==
+Do not download.
+Effective April 1, 2013 both Klout and Peerindex have changed their APIs.
+As a result, this plugin will not work.
+The plugin is left here in case anyone wants the code to build something that works with the new APIs.
+---
 Displays scores from <a href="http://klout.com">Klout</a> and <a href="http://peerindex.net">PeerIndex</a> in widget.

 Set up accounts on Klout and PeerIndex *before* activating the plugin.